odnr93/routilux/docs/source/introduction.rst

 * **Scale** with concurrent execution for I/O-bound operations
 * **Persist** workflows for recovery and resumption

-FlowForge addresses all these needs with a clean, Pythonic API that feels natural to use.
+Routilux addresses all these needs with a clean, Pythonic API that feels natural to use.

-What Makes FlowForge Special?
+What Makes Routilux Special?
 ------------------------------

 **🎯 Event-Driven Architecture**

-FlowForge uses a clear slot-and-event mechanism where routines communicate through well-defined interfaces.
+Routilux uses a clear slot-and-event mechanism where routines communicate through well-defined interfaces.
 This makes your workflows easy to understand, test, and maintain.

 .. code-block:: python